alan-warren/APEXExportWrapper/README.md

 # APEXExportWrapper
 The purpose of this project is to simplify the on-demand exporting and splitting of Oracle Application Express (APEX) code to facillitate granular version control.

+My fellow developers prefer to avoid the command line, and aren't familiar with Java.
+This tool allows them to participate in our version control from stock Windows and stock OSX platforms.

 The download includes example configuration files, but this repository is setup to ignore actual config files (to prevent accidentally pushing configuration to github).
+So, I reccommend versioning your config files separately, and linking them.

 ## Oracle Provided Java Dependencies
 The actual exporting and splitting of the application is handled by